 Short-term payment plan: If you owe less than $100,000 in combined tax penalties and interest, you can pay your tax debt in 90 or 180 days.

-Long-term payment plan: If you owe $50,000 or less in combined tax, penalties, and interest, you’ve filed all your tax returns, and you can pay your tax debt over 180 days.
+Long-term payment plan: If you owe $50,000 or less in combined tax, penalties, and interest, have filed all your tax returns, and can pay your tax debt over 180 days.

 Businesses:

-Long-term payment plan: You have filed all required returns and owe $25,000 or less in combined tax, penalties, and interest.
+Long-term payment plan: What happens if you owe the IRS more than $25,000?
+You have filed all required returns and owe $25,000 or less in combined tax, penalties, and interest.

-• If you’re eligible for a short-term or long-term payment plan, you can apply for an IRS payment plan online via the Online Payment Agreement tool.
+- If you are eligible for a short-term or long-term payment plan, you can apply for an IRS payment plan online via the Online Payment Agreement tool.

-• If you’re not eligible or unable to apply a payment plan, you may still be able to pay in installments.
+- If you are not eligible or unable to apply for a payment plan, you may still be able to pay in installments.
 Individuals should fill out Form 9465 or call the IRS.
 For more details, check the official website.

-Remember: Providing an IRS payment plan agreement doesn’t weasel out you of interest and penalties.
-Still, you must pay them until your balance is closed.
-The main goal of a payment plan is collecting tax debt in periodically.
+Remember: Providing an IRS payment plan agreement does not relieve you of paying interest and penalties.
+You must still pay them until your balance is closed.
+The main goal of a payment plan is to collect tax debt periodically.

-Better, you can talk to our tax attorneys right now to see if you’re eligible for IRS installment payment and to create the best payment plan for your financial situation.
+You can talk to our tax attorneys right now to see if you are eligible for an IRS payment plan and to create the best payment plan for your financial situation.

 Feeling Overwhelmed?

-What is the Minimum Monthly Payment for an IRS Installment Plan?
+What is the Minimum Payment IRS Will Accept?

 Fees for IRS Installment Plans:

-The cost of an IRS payment plan varies based on application method and eligibility for a fee reduction.
-Please check out from here to see all the fees.
-You don’t have to pay anything for a short-term payment plan to set up an installment plan.
-Besides, fees may be lower for lower-income taxpayers.
+The cost of an IRS payment plan varies based on the application method and eligibility for a fee reduction.
+Please check here to see all the fees.
+You do not have to pay anything to set up a short-term payment plan.
+Fees may be lower for lower-income taxpayers.

 Short-term payment plan setup fee

-• Apply online, by phone, mail, or in person.
+- Apply online, by phone, by mail, or in person.
 The fee is $0.

 Long-term payment plan setup fee